The Streaming Tool Executor: How to Safely Let AI Operate Multiple Tools Simultaneously

 Let's tie all the components together with an end-to-end example.
 Suppose the model returns the following tool calls:

-Phase 1: Concurrent Reads
+Phase 1-3: Concurrent Reads + Queuing

 Phase 4: Reads Complete, Bash Starts